 Biotechnology Definition: Biotechnology is the use of living organisms, biological systems, or biological techniques to create useful products and improve lives.
+Biotechnology combines biology and technology.
+It helps in medicine, agriculture, industry, and the environment.
+Biotechnology examples include genetic engineering, tissue culture, recombinant DNA, and bioprocessing.
+Students must learn biotechnology meaning, definition, and scope for Class 12 Biology and NEET exams.

 Biotechnology is divided into several types based on their application in various areas.
 Some major types include:

 It is the area of biotechnology in which biological techniques are adopted to improve human health.
 Living cells are used to form medicine, vaccines, and other drugs by scientists to help prevent and cure disease.
-Example are:
+Examples are:

 Biotechnology helps prepare vaccines and antibiotics that protect people from diseases and infections.